natesilva/big-config/README.md

 * Only `.json` files are supported.
 * The `local` folder is not supported.

 Within a bucket, create a folder for your project’s configuration files.
-Within that folder, create a `default` folder plus `production`, `development` or any other environment-specific folder you need and place your `.json` files in those folders.
+Within that folder, create a `default` folder plus `production`, `development` or any other environment-specific folder you need, and place your `.json` files in those folders.

 Initialize the loader with your bucket name and prefix.
 (The prefix is the folder name in S3.)